ahmedh7/USGS-earthquake-data-api-implementation-with-openlayers/README.md

 # USGS earthquake data api implementation with Openlayers Library for JS
+## Note: The app uses CDN which is blocked in some countries, if you get blank basemap, please use a VPN
 ## About The Project
 This projet consists of 3 main parts:
 1) Openlayers library